-- 1. Public parks provide the opportunity to be physically active.
-Physical activity is an essential part of an individual's efforts to stay healthy, fight obesity and prevent chronic conditions that lead to coronary disease, high blood pressure and diabetes. - 2.
-Parks have true economic benefits.
-Proximity to a park improves property value.
-Parks provide increased local and regional revenue from heritage tourism, steady jobs, and numerous small business benefits. - Parks provide vital green space in a fastdeveloping American landscape, and keep our living environment healthy. - 4.
-Parks preserve critical wildlife habitat while providing enjoyment and educational opportunities for children and families. - Parks provide a meeting place where community members can develop social ties, and where healthy behavior is modeled and admired - 6.
-Leisure activities in parks improve moods, reduce stress and enhance a sense of wellness - 7.
-Recreational programs provide organized, structured, enjoyable activities for all ages.
-Quality recreational programs facilitate safety, good sportsmanship and community participation. - 8.
-Community recreation services provide a refuge of safety for at-risk youth and give valuable life lessons to help steer young people to success. - Therapeutic recreation is an outlet that individuals with disabilities have to be physically active, socially engaged and cognitively stimulated. - 10.
+- 1. Public parks provide the opportunity to essential part of an individual's efforts to stay healthy, fight obesity and prevent chronic conditions that lead to coronary disease, high blood pressure and diabetes. - from heritage tourism, steady jobs, and numerous small business benefits. - 3.
+Parks provide vital green space in a fast- - 4.
+Parks preserve critical wildlife habitat while providing enjoyment and educational - 5.
+Parks provide a meeting place where community members can develop social ties, - 6.
+Leisure activities in parks improve moods, reduce stress and enhance a sense of - 7.
+Recreational programs provide organized, Quality recreational programs facilitate - 8.
+Community recreation services provide a refuge of safety for at-risk youth and give - 9.
+Therapeutic recreation is an outlet that individuals with disabilities have to be - 10.
 Public parks embody the American tradition of preserving public lands for the benefit and use of all.